Nasim-Mahmud/Recreating_PONG_game/README.md

 ## Play!
 ![2](https://user-images.githubusercontent.com/57942968/166459530-cea47214-e67e-4655-a048-ee85587d5f31.png)

-### This game is still in its early stages of development.
+#### NB: This game is still in its early stages of development.
 If the player enters the highest score that is less than or equal to 0 more than once, the paddles will freeze.
 I'm working on it.